 I use tapioca starch/flour in all of my baked goods (you could sub arrowroot or potato starches/flours equally in any recipe where I call for tapioca starch/flour) as it functions as an excellent binding agent.
 When we aren’t using gluten-containing grains we lose some of the elasticity and binding found inherently in those grains so subbing in a starch of some kind helps us emulate that structure more effectively.

 Almond flour is a new favourite of mine in the last year or so ever since I found it in bulk at Costco.
-It gives a great texture and structure to baked goods, but again it is missing the element that helps it bind in the same was a gluten-grains.
+It gives a great texture and structure to baked goods, but again it is missing the element that helps it bind in the same way as gluten-containing grains.
 This is when I add a starch (tapioca, arrowroot, or potato) to help with the structure.
 The ratio is quite a bit different than with coconut flour because it isn’t nearly so drying.
 In this instance I will do about 3/4 cups almond flour and 1/4 cup tapioca (or other starch) per cup of regular flour.

-Cassava flour actually comes from the same root as tapioca starch, but as opposed to having the starch only removed it is the whole root milled into a flour.
+Cassava flour actually comes from the same root as tapioca starch, but as opposed to being starch only, it is the whole root milled into a flour.
 It’s incredibly popular in South America and parts of Asia and Africa and comes from, you guessed it, the cassava root (also referred to as yuca or manioc).
 It’s similar to a yam, plantain, and potato in terms of starchiness and can be used in lots of recipes in a 1:1 ratio.
 I haven’t experimented with it much since I’ve only recently been able to find it in my city, but I still tend to combine it with almond flour to up the nutrient density of my treats.
 In this case I added 1/4 cup to the recipe more as an experiment to see what the texture was like and I really enjoyed it.
-If you don’t have it, sub in 1 tbsp. tapioca starch and 3 tbsp. almond flour.
+If you don’t have it, sub in 2 tbsp. tapioca starch and 2 tbsp. almond flour.

 Alright, I’ll be writing up a post in more detail on some other gluten-free flours soon, but this is a little primer on grain-free baking to get you started.
 Enjoy!